 - Light it up with lamps.
 Chic lamps provide both added lighting and appealing decor.

 - Make that fireplace glow.
 Scrub away soot stains and replace the old screen.

 - If you’re using staging furniture or buying slip covers, choose light colors for an airy, inviting feel.

 - Whatever amount of furniture you have in your living room, remove a few pieces to make the room feel spacious.

 - Use bright, coordinated accessories like accent pillows and throw blankets for a chic splash of color.

 - Help buyers imagine their life in your home.
 Set the scene by displaying a board game or tea service on the coffee table, and arrange furniture in conversational groups.

 - Let a slideshow of beautiful images play on your television like a screensaver. prepare your home for sale

-- Clear everything from counter tops except one or two decorative items, like a vase of flowers or bowl of fresh fruit.
+- Clear everything from THE countertops except for one or two decorative items, like a vase of flowers or bowl of fresh fruit.

 - Pack up all the dishes except one attractive, matching set.
 Do the same with glassware, flatware, and cookware, and pare down all other cupboard and drawer items down to the minimum.

 - Freshen up and modernize those cabinets with a fresh coat of paint or stain and new hardware.